cijujoseph/activiti-analytics-spring-boot/README.md

 * If using the default elasticsearch with this app, the version number is 2.4.5 (this is dictated by the elastic springboot starter).
 If you are looking for a compatible Kibana version -> download 4.6.3 from https://www.elastic.co/downloads/past-releases/kibana-4-6-3

-# Steps to set up some Kibana dashboards.
+# Set up some sample visualizations.
 Once you have Kibana running open http://localhost:5601/ (default host and port of Kibana unless you changed it) in your browser.

-Create an index pattern "bpmanalyticseventlog-*" as shown below.
-(Settings -> Indices -> bpmanalyticseventlog-* -> Create
+Create an index pattern "bpmanalyticseventlog-\*" as shown below.
+(Settings -> Indices -> bpmanalyticseventlog-\* -> Create
 ![Index Pattern 1](images/index-pattern-1.png)
 ![Index Pattern 1](images/index-pattern-2.png)